 - Zest of 1 lemon

-- Pat-dry the meat using paper towel.
+- Part 1.
+Pat-dry the meat using paper towel.
 Season the meat with a little salt and pepper.

-- While still on Sauté, remove the shanks to a plate.
-Add the onion, carrot and celery with an extra teaspoon of coconut oil and some salt and pepper.
+- Part 2.
+While still on Sauté, remove the shanks to a plate.
+Add the onion, carrot and celery with an extra teaspoon of oil and some salt and pepper.
 Cook for 5 minutes, stirring a few times.

 - Add red wine and stir for 30 seconds.
 Then add the rest of the ingredients, except for rice, and stir through.
 Return the meat to the pot and submerge under the sauce, allowing some of the vegetables to go above and in between the pieces.
 Press Keep Warm/Cancel to stop the Sauté process.

-- In the meantime, soak a cup of rice in double the cold water for 45 minutes.
-Rinse well and leave in the sieve to strain.
+- In the meantime, rinse the rice in cold water 4-5 times until the water runs clean and leave in the sieve to strain.

 - Once the timer goes off, let some of the pressure release naturally for 5 minutes, then use the quick release method to let the rest of the steam out.
 Once the pressure valve is down, open the lid.
 Remove the bigger pieces of the meat (it should be falling off the bone) to a plate.
 Add the uncooked rice to the pot and stir through.
 Place the meat and bones back on the top and allow to submerge slightly.

-- Once the timer goes off, release the pressure naturally for 5 minutes, the use the quick release method.
+- Once the timer goes off, use the qick release to let off the pressure.
 Open the lid and serve the osso buco rice topped with a generous sprinkle of gremolata.

 If you enjoy this recipe, share it with your Instant Pot loving friends and family.
 Questions and comments are welcome!
 Don’t forget to share this recipe on Pinterest, here is a pic for you.